element-hq/ems-docs/src/Frequently-Asked-Questions.md

 #### How do I migrate from EMS to self-hosted if I choose to do so in the future?

 Currently the process for migrating away is manual.
 However, we hope to have an automated, self-serve system in the not too distant future.
 For the time being, if you wish to migrate away, please simply email ems-support@element.io (while your EMS server is still up and running) and ask for a snapshot of your Synapse database.
 We will then generate a snapshot for you and generate a link for you to download the data.
 You can then use this to restore the database / Synapse instance on your own infrastructure.

-#### Are custom appservices supported?

-Upload of custom (yaml) registration files for appservices is not currently supported for EMS hosts.

-We are actively working on improving bridging support for EMS hosts and hope that this will be something that you see substantial improvement in over the coming months.

 #### Online users are displayed as offline?